ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 estimate in order to evaluate the feasibility of a proposed solution.
 This is sometimes known as "back of the napkin" or "back of the envelope" calculation.
-The estimation process can be formalized as (1) determine the major parameters that affect the problem, (2) derive an equation that relates the parameters to the problem, then (3) select values for the parameters and apply the equation to yield an estimated solution.
+The estimation process can be formalised as (1) determine the major parameters that affect the problem, (2) derive an equation that relates the parameters to the problem, then (3) select values for the parameters and apply the equation to yield an estimated solution.